rdpate/helpfile/about/about.md

     - "#.help /SUBTOPIC.LANG.FORMAT"?
     - "#/SUBTOPIC.help.LANG.FORMAT"?
     - inline sections are exactly equivalent to the contents of a separate section with specific line munging for comments (prefixing "#" for comments and blank lines or "# " otherwise)
-- fixed-width option (--file?) to show a given helpfile without locate
-    - could refactor fixed-width into three programs
-        - extract internal section text
-        - format helpfile text for fixed-width
-        - glue for these and ./locate (ie. current version)
 - find(1)-like utility that lists all help files starting from a given directory; also lists subtopics for a given filename
     - first line of synopsis will be treated as the "title"